west31-d/ross-financial-management-python/README.md

 Data was sourced from Apple using the yfinance library.
 This was written by a student interested in finance, so there may be errors in the content.
 It should be helpful as a reference when writing simple finance-related code.

+AI using
+Claude Code was used only for referencing financial statement indices/fields, visualizing graphs, committing to GitHub, and verifying calculations against real data.